Finbark/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/impute_mean_median-1.png)<!-- -->

-The mean with the imputed values is  and the median is .
-This is the same as for the original data with the NAs removed.
+The mean with the imputed values is 10765.6393442623 and the median is 10762.
+This is very similar to the original data with the NAs removed.

 ### Are there differences in activity patterns between weekdays and weekends?